-Such contracts involve a risk that the market movement of the underlying financial instrument may not be in the direction forecasted.
-All changes in the value of open derivative contracts are settled on a regular basis, usually daily.
+All changes in the values of derivatives are settled on a regular basis, usually daily.
 This daily settlement process acts to ensure performance of all parties to the investment contracts and mitigates credit risk.
+The Fund records its derivative activities at fair value.
+Gains and losses from derivatives are included in net appreciation in fair value of investments on the statements of changes in net assets available for benefits.

-NOTE 7: DERIVATIVES - continued
+NOTE 6: DERIVATIVES - continued